Intent, Implementation and Impact

 In the classroom, students learn how to play various un-tuned and tuned percussion instruments.
-By the time our pupils have left Alwoodley Primary at the end of Key Stage 2 they will have experienced learning a minimum of 4 instruments.
-Whole class instrument takes place from Year 3 on percussion, Year 4 brass, Year 5 Samba and Year 6 ukulele.
+By the time our pupils have left Alwoodley Primary at the end of Key Stage 2 they will have experienced learning a minimum of 3 instruments.
+Whole class instrument takes place from Year 3 on percussion, Year 4 brass and Year 5 Samba.
 In doing so our children understand the different principles of creating music, as well as how to devise and read their own musical scores and basic music notation.
 Children also learn how to compose focussing on different dimensions of music, which in turn feeds their understanding when listening, playing, or analysing music.
 Composing or performing using body percussion, vocal sounds and technology is also part of the curriculum, which develops children's understanding of musical elements without the added complexity of an instrument.

 Each class records their work in a celebration floor book which is shared in the classroom.
 We use a range of strategies to assess what skills and knowledge the children have attained each term including the following: